ritik2177/Login-Registration-Form/README.md

 # Login-Registration-Form
-This is our login & and resistration form
+This is our LogIn & and SignUp form